Symmetries and Higher-Form Connections in Derived Differential Geometry: Introduction

 \subsection{Summary of main results}

 Heuristically, a $p$-form connection on a principal $\infty$-bundle on a manifold $M$ should define parallel transports along infinitesimal paths, their homotopies, homotopies of these homotopies, and so on up to dimension $p$.
 That is, such a $p$-form connection on a bundle $x \colon M \longrightarrow \rmB G$ can be understood as a map from an order~$p$ truncation of the infinitesimal path $\infty$-groupoid of $M$ to an infinitesimal version of the $\infty$-groupoid which describes equivalences between the fibres of $x$.
 In this paper we make this picture rigorous and justify that it yields the correct notion of connections.
 For $p = 1$ it matches the classical case described in Section~\ref{sec: non-technical overview} above: the free Lie algebroid $Q^{{(1)}} TM$ can be seen as the $1$-truncation of the infinitesimal path groupoid of $M$, and the Atiyah algebroid $\At(P)$ is exactly the object which describes infinitesimal equivalences between fibres of $P$.
+For $p>1$, the $p$-form connections we define are necessarily fake flat since our connections are really built as parallel transports along infinitesimal paths and their iterated infinitesimal homotopies (see also Example~\ref{eg: cons on trivial crossed module bundle}, Remark~\ref{rmk: fake flatness and adjusted connections} and the discussion of Section~\ref{sec: de rham description}).
 The main results of this paper can be summarised as follows.

 \paragraph{Derived differential geometry and Atiyah $\boldsymbol{L_\infty}$-algebroids.}

 The first part of this paper develops a theory which allows us to form and compute the analogue of the Atiyah algebroid for a principal $\infty$-bundle $x \colon M \longrightarrow \rmB G$ in maximum generality.
 We achieve this by passing to a derived differential geometric setting: using differential graded (dg) $C^\infty$-rings we set up a theory of $\infty$-sheaves on the $\infty$-category $\InfMfd$ of \textit{inf-manifolds}, a version of derived infinitesimally thickened manifolds we introduce, with the main aim of obtaining geometric objects which have a good deformation theory.